mattijn/topojson/docs/example/output-types.md

 </div>
 <div class="example-text" markdown="1">

-Here we load continental Afria as data file and apply a simplificiation on the arcs after the topology is computed using `toposimplify`.
+Here we load continental Africa as data file and apply a simplification on the arcs after the topology is computed using `toposimplify`.
 ```python
 import topojson as tp